 This step assumes that you have already deployed an application to production and staged the upgraded version of the application.

-Log into the Azure Management Portal, click Cloud Services and then select the service name.
+Log into the Azure classic portal, click Cloud Services and then select the service name.

 From the Dashboard, select Staging, and then click Swap at the bottom of the page.
 This opens the VIP Swap dialog.